Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Interpretation of IV estimands if auxiliary assumptions fail

 where

-and the expression for $\beta_{2}^{IV}$ follows by symmetry. \end{prop} \begin{proof} See appendix \ref{appx:no-auxillary-ass}. \end{proof} \emph{A} is the complier LATE, $\omega_{1}$ and $\omega_{2}$ are defier weights which also occur when observing the next-best alternative, $\omega_{3}$ through $\omega_{6}$ are defier weights which also occur under irrelevance and $\omega_{7}$ through $\omega_{9}$ are defier weights which occur only when neither assumption holds. $\Delta_{1}$, $\Delta_{2}$ and $\Delta_{7}$ are differences in the causal effects between irrelevance defiers and compliers, $\Delta_{3}$, $\Delta_{4}$ and $\Delta_{8}$ are differences in the causal effects between next-best defiers and compliers, while $\Delta_{5}$, $\Delta_{6}$ and $\Delta_{9}$ are differences in the causal effects between next-best defiers and irrelevance defiers as well as between next-best defiers for the two different instruments.
+and the expression for $\beta_{2}^{IV}$ follows by symmetry. \end{prop} \begin{proof} See appendix \ref{appx:no-auxillary-ass}. \end{proof} \emph{A} is the complier LATE, $\omega_{1}$ and $\omega_{2}$ are defier weights which also occur when observing the next-best alternative, $\omega_{3}$ through $\omega_{6}$ are defier weights which also occur under irrelevance and $\omega_{7}$ through $\omega_{9}$ are defier weights which occur only when neither assumption holds. $\Delta_{1}$, $\Delta_{2}$ and $\Delta_{7}$ are differences in the causal effects between irrelevance defiers and compliers, $\Delta_{3}$, $\Delta_{4}$ and $\Delta_{8}$ are differences in the causal effects between next-best defiers and compliers, while $\Delta_{5}$ and $\Delta_{6}$ are differences in causal effects between next-best defiers for the two different instruments, and $\Delta_{9}$ is the difference in the causal effects between next-best defiers of instrument 2 and irrelevance defiers of instrument 1.

 Imposing the constant effects assumption implies that the differences in causal effects between defier groups ($\Delta_{1}$ through $\Delta_{9}$) go to zero.
 In this case, $\beta_{1}^{IV}$ ($\beta_{2}^{IV}$) would recover the causal effect, $\E[y^{1}-y^{0}]$ ($\E[y^{2}-y^{0}]$).
 Imposing the next-best assumption yields the result from Proposition \ref{th:theorem-only-next-best}, as weights $\omega_{3}$ through $\omega_{9}$ go to zero.
 Imposing the irrelevance assumption yields Proposition \ref{th:theorem-only-irrelevance}, as weights $\omega_{1}$, $\omega_{2}$ and $\omega_{7}$ through $\omega_{9}$ go to zero.
 Imposing both irrelevance and observing the next-best alternative make all defier weights ($\omega_{1}$ through $\omega_{9}$) go to zero.
 Then $\beta_{1}^{IV}$ ($\beta_{2}^{IV}$) would recover the complier LATE, $\E[y^{1}-y^{0}\mid C_{1}]$ ($\E[y^{2}-y^{0}\mid C_{2}]$).